RussellEmerine/cat-logic/README.md

 * Define algebraic theory
 * Define model of an algebraic theory in a category with finite products
 * Prove that a model of the trivial algebraic theory in a category is equivalent to the category itself
-* Prove that a model of the trivial
+* Prove that a model of the correct algebraic theory in the category of types is equivalent to pointed types

 ## Todo